List of All Creatures Great and Small (1978–1990 TV series) characters: Recurring characters

 Several farmers make recurring appearances throughout the series.
 Mr Biggins (John Sharp) is a notorious payment-dodger who regularly attempts to procure free service out of the practice, as well as decrying the cost of the vets' visits.
 In one episode he calls Herriot out to question a bill charge from 18 months earlier.
 On another occasion, in exchange for Herriot's assistance with a puncture on his car, Biggins agrees to settle his account.
 Little does Herriot know that Biggins post-dated the cheque.
 Biggins' first name is revealed to be Ezra in the series 7 episode "If Music Be the Food of Love".
 "John Sharp was just like you see him," recalled Peter Davison.
 "He was a wonderful raconteur and would tell you these long stories."
 Christopher Timothy added: "I found myself getting quite moved when I watched an episode recently, not because of what we were doing, but because all those lovely people are no longer with us.
 John Sharp was a lovely, lovely man."

 Bill Hartley (Peter Martin, who also plays Arthur Handshaw in series 1 and 2), meanwhile, is a relatively good-natured client, compared to the perpetually disgruntled Ted Grimsdale (Bryan Pringle).
 "Peter Martin was fantastic," remembered Peter Davison.
 "He was mainly known then for the Jewson commercials.
 He was just very funny.
 He played two parts for us over the years."

-Knackerman Jeff Mallock (Frank Birch from series 1 to 3 and Fred Feast from series 4 to 7) is regularly waiting in the wings to take ailing livestock to his knacker's yard.
+Fellmonger Jeff Mallock (Frank Birch from series 1 to 3 and Fred Feast from series 4 to 7) is regularly waiting in the wings to take ailing livestock to his knacker's yard.
 Whatever the vets' diagnosis, Mallock always thinks the real reason is "stagnation o' t'lung".